rtitmuss/tornblue/case/mini-wedge/README.md

 # Mini Wedge Case

 This is a plateless wedge style case with a 14 degree angle for 5 column tornblue keyboards.
-Please ask if you'd like the design modified for a 6 column tornblue or other angles.

 ## 3d printing